Project Name: Resilient Coffee in Central America

 Most Recent Presentation: “Resilient Coffee in Central America January 2021”

-The Resilient Coffee in Central America is a three-year (2018-2020) project supported by USAID and implemented by the Texas A&M University System – AgriLife Research through the Norman Borlaug Institute for International Agriculture, with the purpose of creating an evidence-based, more robust and resilient coffee sector in the three Northern Triangle Countries of Central America (El Salvador, Honduras and Guatemala).
+The Resilient Coffee in Central America is a three-year (2018-2020) project supported by USAID and implemented by the Texas A&M University System – AgriLife Research through the Norman Borlaug Institute for International Agriculture and Development, with the purpose of creating an evidence-based, more robust and resilient coffee sector in the three Northern Triangle Countries of Central America (El Salvador, Honduras and Guatemala).
 This will be obtained by reducing risk and strengthening adaptive capacities of smallholder coffee farmers through the introduction of new coffee varieties more resilient to diseases, especially the coffee rust, and climate extremes, through the promotion of verified coffee nurseries to support the coffee renovation of farm initiatives and through the adoption of new management practices for a better coffee resilience.

 The direct activity beneficiaries will be 25,000 small coffee farmers, mostly organized in cooperatives and associations, with emphasis on those who have suffered most from coffee leaf rust.
 Additional coffee producers and their families in the three countries will be expected to benefit indirectly from strengthened coffee value chains and best practices further disseminated through cooperatives, associations, national coffee organizations, export firms, NGOs and extension systems participating as partners and technical allies of the project.

 - Coffee agriculture designed to be more resilient against climate variability: Promote the implementation of climate resilient agriculture and good agricultural practices (GAPs) in the coffee sustainable chain.

 - Coffee resilience in the region: Encourage the adoption of more resilient coffee varieties and improved crop management, as well as better coffee processing practices to ensure stronger market links, better quality products and market diversification.